 Track Emmaus, Nicopolis - The City Of Victory

-Region: Judea and Samaria, Track Duration: About 1 km, Starting Point: Entrance to the site, Ending Point: Entrance to the site, Track Type: Walking
+Region: Judea and Samaria, Trail Duration: About 1 km, Starting Point: Entrance to the site, Ending Point: Entrance to the site, Trail Type: Walking

 Tourism of Mateh Yehuda